wangywUST/wangywust.github.io/index.md

 ## Recruiting

 **Recruiting Ph.D. students and Research Interns.
 Either onsite or remotely is fine.**<br> Weekly one-on-one meetings with me are guaranteed — no group meetings.
-Sufficient computational resources will be provided, and the focus will be solely on your first-author papers.
+Sufficient computational resources are provided, and the focus will be solely on your first-author papers.

 ## Research Areas